BytesOfMan/the-crypto-guy/content/posts/20200622isgoldmoney.md

 ---
 template: SinglePost
-title: What does crypto do exactly?
+title: 'Listen to the Cannons: Why to Buy'
 status: Published
 date: '2020-06-22'
 featuredImage: ../images/640px-Francis_Sartorius_-_Four_frigates_capturing_Spanish_treasure_ships,_5_October_1804.jpg
 excerpt: >-
-  Billionaire Larry Ellison knew there was a good chance he would drown in a few hours.
+  On October 5, 1804, General Diego de Alvear was a rich man with a big problem.
 categories:
   - category: Notes
 meta:
-  description: Billionaire Larry Ellison knew there was a good chance he would drown in a few hours.
+  description: On October 5, 1804, General Diego de Alvear was a rich man with a big problem.
-  title: What does crypto do exactly?
+  title: 'Listen to the Cannons: Why to Buy'
 ---

 ![Action of 5 October 1804](../images/640px-Francis_Sartorius_-_Four_frigates_capturing_Spanish_treasure_ships,_5_October_1804.jpg)

 On October 5, 1804, General Diego de Alvear was a rich man with a big problem.

-After three profitable decades in Argentina, Alvear was headed home.
-He booked passage for himself, his family, and his fortune (about £30,000 in gold and silver) on the _Nuestra Señora de las Mercedes_, a Spanish ship sailing out of Montevideo.
+After three profitable decades in Argentina, Alvear was going home.
+He booked passage for himself, his family, and his fortune (about £30,000 in gold and silver) on the _Mercedes_, a Spanish ship sailing out of Montevideo.

 The _Mercedes_ sailed for Cádiz in a squadron of 4 Spanish ships.
 Between them, they carried a kingly treasure &mdash; mostly gold and silver, but also wool, tin, copper, seal skins, and oil.
 The _Mercedes_ alone carried most of the wealth, at the time valued at £1.2 million pounds.